Exactly What It Says on the Tin. A character who remains alive in a work of fiction dies in the adaptation.

 Frank Herbert's Dune: Thufir Hawat, while not explicitly said to have died, is notably absent after the attack on Arrakeen.
 This is much earlier than in the novel, where dies close to the end.

 Marilla Cuthbert dies in Road To Avonlea due to actress Colleen Dewhurst's death.
 In the books, Marilla is alive well into Anne Shirley's adulthood - she doesn't die until 1910, at the age of eighty-six.

 In the second season of Game of Thrones, Ser Rodrik Cassel dies much earlier than he does in the book, at the hands of Theon Greyjoy instead of those of Ramsay Snow.

-Amory Lorch and the Tickler also die a season (or two) earlier thans to each taking a Composite Character role with more minor players.
+Amory Lorch and the Tickler also die a season (or two) earlier thanks to each taking a Composite Character role with more minor players.
 Meanwhile, Doreah is an inversion - she survives her point of death in the book, but dies later on in different circumstances.
 Rather cleverly though, her initial survival sets off several events which did not happen in the books, showing the writers have a strong awareness of fictional cause-to-effect.

-And now there's Laurie, who dies giving birth midway through season 3, while in the comic she survived giving birth to her daughter for a little while longer.
+Lori dies giving birth midway through season 3, while in the comic she survived giving birth to her daughter for a little while longer.

-Ferro Lad in Legion Of Super Heroes was around for only three episodes before his Heroic Sacrifice, staying behind to destroy the Sun-Eater machine.
+Ferro Lad in Legion of Super-Heroes was around for only three episodes before his Heroic Sacrifice, staying behind to destroy the Sun-Eater machine.
 In the comics, he was around for about two years before this event and his character was more fleshed out.